markknol/hxobfuscator/README.md

 ### Introduction

-In JavaScript, there is no such thing as private fields.
-Since obfuscation/minification tools like Google Closure Compiler aren't aware of Haxe generated code, they don't take in account such fields can be optimized.
-The assumption of this library is that in general you never use reflection on private fields and therefore private fields could be safely renamed to smaller names without issues.
-Public fields may also be obfuscated, but only when class isn't extern and doesn't contain meta data like `@:keep` etc.
-Smaller field names means smaller output. hxobfuscator uses smart naming which also should lead to better GZIP compression.
+Smaller field names means smaller output.

+This tool tries to generate smaller/unreadable field names to help minifiers.
+Google Closure Compiler / UglifyJS aren't aware of Haxe generated code, they don't take in account what is exposed or not, we can help there.
+Lot of fields/functions that is _not_ exposed probably can be obfuscated.
+For example, private fields are probably fine for obfuscation, because in general you never use reflection on private fields, unless you decorate it with `@:keep`.
+Public fields may also be obfuscated, but is slightly trickier because they can be typed using interfaces/typedefs, and may be part of a class that is exposed using `@:expose` or maybe is extern field.
+This tool tries to reduce, by decorating `@:native` on fields/functions.

 ### Installation